mmalgeri/mariadb-aws-cloudformation-templates/README.md

 http://34.207.60.148:8080 credentials are noreply@mariadb.com/mariadb

-To verify that the cluster is set up properly ssh into any node and type the following:
+To verify that the cluster is set up properly ssh into any xpand node and type the following:

 ```bash
 $ sudo su - xpand